 High in protein and virtually carb-free, scrambled eggs are a solid, nutritious start to your day.
 Plus, they make for a satiating a.m. meal when you're looking to lose weight.
 So if you're watching your waistline, note that scrambled eggs' calorie count depends on the size of the eggs and your preparation method.

-Two large scrambled eggs have 182 calories, according to popular calorie counter app MyPlate.
-Of that total, 120 calories, or about two-thirds, are from fat.
-Only 37 calories, or about 20 percent, are from saturated fat; the rest are from monounsaturated and polyunsaturated fats.
-Roughly one-third of the calories in scrambled eggs come from protein, with less than 1 percent of the calories coming from carbs.
+Two large scrambled eggs boast 182 calories.
+Of that total, 120 calories, or about two-thirds of scrambled egg calories come from dietary fat.
+Only 37 calories, or about 20 percent, are from saturated fat; the rest come from heart-healthy monounsaturated and polyunsaturated fats.
+You'll also get over 12 grams of protein and one gram of carbs.

 If you're looking to cook your eggs without adding any extra calories from oil or butter, opt for cooking spray!

 McDonald's Scrambled Egg Calories